-Western, Hunt Seat and Games Classes must wear protective headgear approved by USA Equestrian (USAE) when riding or mounted.
+Safety belmets must be worn by all 4-H'ers at horse camp riders in Western, Hunt Seat and Games Classes must wear protective headgear approved by USA Equestrian (USAE) when riding or mounted.
 Harnesses must be secured and if said headgear has a brim it must be flexible or semi-flexible.
 Any rider violating this rule at any time must immediately be prohibited from further riding until his/her headgear meets the required standards and/or is properly in place.
 Failure to comply with this rule will result in immediate disqualification from the show or activity.
 Riders of all divisions must comply with this rule.

 All 4-H Camps (including Millstone) are accredited by American Camp Association (ACA).
 Standard PH-12 requires that "protective headgear specifically designed for horseback riding be worn by all campers and camp staff."
 A helmet approved by the American Society for Testing and Materials (ASTM) is highly recommended, but no particular brand is required.
 GENERAL APPAREL/PERSONAL ITEMS NEEDED FOR EVERYDAY (see camp dress code).
 Shorts, jeans, slacks, blouses, tennis shoes, loafers, etc. are acceptable away from the barn area.
-Open-toed shoes and sandals are not suitable due to terrain.
+Open-toed shoes with a back strap are permitted on camp grounds but not on the hill/barn area.

-- □ pajamas
+- pajamas

-- □ robe
+- $\square$ robe

 - □ swim suits

 - □ jeans/riding pants

-- barn shirts (NO spaghetti straps, no tops that expose bras/sports bras)
+- □ barn shirts (NO

+- spaghetti straps, no tops that expose bras/sports bras)

 - □ shorts/shirts

 - □ complete rain gear

 - bedroom/shower shoes

-- □ sweater or
+- sweater or sweatshirt

-- sweatshirt

 - ample socks (2 pair/day)

 - □ ample underclothes

-- $\Box$ riding hat
+- □ riding hat

 - □ twin bed linens

-- $\square$ pillow
+- □ pillow

 - blanket/sleeping bag

-- □ pool shoes
+- $\square$ pool shoes

 - □ insect repellent

-- □ light jacket
+- light jacket

-- □ bath towels
+- bath towels

 - wash cloths

 - □ soap

 - personal toilet articles

 - □ comb & brush

 - □ chigger rid

 - baby powder to prevent blisters

 - suntan

 lotion/sunscreen